Torres del Paine National Park

 One of the top tourist destinations in Chile and one of the major centers of archaeological interest in South America.
 San Pedro de Atacama is a commune and village into the heartland of the Antofagasta Region, province of El Loa, bordering Argentina and Bolivia.
 In ten years, the number of visitors to the area has tripled, several major first class hotels have been built and tourism has gradually replaced agriculture.
 San Pedro is located nearly 2,500 meters above the sea level so, for some people a small period of acclimatization is required, since inland excursions are even at much higher altitudes than 2,500 mts.

-To reach the town itself, we must first get to the mining city of Calama and then follow the 102 km. paved road to arrive to "the archaeological capital of Chile".
+To get to the town itself, we must first get to the mining city of Calama and then follow the 102 km. paved road to arrive to "the archaeological capital of Chile".
 The town of San Pedro de Atacama of approximately 4,000 inhabitants, is not only point of departure for excursions to many places of interest of the commune but also has its own great attractions such as the renowned Museo Arqueologico Padre Gustavo Le Paige (Archaeological Museum Father Gustavo Le Paige), founded by the Belgian Jesuit missionary of the same name, who conducted years of research and collected thousands of archaeological remains and objects that summarize the evolution of the peoples who inhabited this territory for eleven thousand years.
 This renowned museum today is run by the Universidad Catolica del Norte, the Iglesia de San Pedro, Andean-style building dating from the XVIIth. century, declared a National Monument in 1951, La Casa Incaica (Inca House), the oldest building in the village, built in 1540.
 Leaving the perimeter of the town but always within the same commune we will find many other interesting places such as:

 Geysers de El Tatio (El Tatio Geyser Field)